Is the Scottish Premiership Holding Celtic Back? | Pakistan Tribune

 Most of these players were part of the team that secured that memorable 2-1 win over Barcelona four years ago.
 But at first glance of big money, they were off.
 Celtic just can’t negotiate the way they would like to due to the league they’re in.

-All Celtic can hope to do now is keep qualifying.
+All Celtic can hope to do now is to keep qualifying.
 By doing that, they’ll be making a fortune in European money and can afford to hold on to their best players more often.

 It won’t make them immune to sales.
 It won’t make them world beaters.
 But it will minimise the detrimental effect their poor league has on them.